dos-group/testbed-scenarios/Clearwater/README.md

     ~~run ```./create_numbers.sh```~~
     ~~this will create 1000 numnbers in mysql database running inside ellis container.~~

-- Log in to bono VM and execute bash for ```live-test``` container by executing the following command:
+- Log in to sipstress VM and execute bash for ```live-test``` container by executing the following command:
     ```sudo docker exec -ti <live-test container id> bash```

 - Now run the following command to run the live test for the deployed clearwater component: